pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 print(f"{slope:.0f} deaths/degree")
 ```

 Based on this, if we focus only on the relationship between temperature and deaths, we expect there to be 764 _fewer_ deaths for every $1^\circ C$ increase in average monthly temperature.
-So we can use this figure to guide our prior, but we will include a very high sigma on this prior.
+So we can use this figure when it comes to defining a prior over the coefficient for the temperature effect.

 +++

 ## Modelling

-We are going to estimate reported deaths over time with an intercept, a linear trend, seasonal deflections (for each month), and average temperature.
+We are going to estimate reported deaths over time with an intercept, a linear trend, seasonal deflections (for each month), and average monthly temperature.
 So this is a pretty straightforward linear model.
-The only thing of interest is that we transform the normally distributed monthly deflections to have a mean of zero in order to reduce the degrees of freedom of the model by one, which should help with parameter identifiability.
+The only thing of note is that we transform the normally distributed monthly deflections to have a mean of zero in order to reduce the degrees of freedom of the model by one, which should help with parameter identifiability.

 ```{code-cell} ipython3
 with pm.Model(coords={"month": month_strings}) as model: